|Tortoise 'nèwèn' on the center post of the Ékpè (Mgbè) hall,|

-When the Békúndí plays the turtle shell, all are silent in the lodge.
+When the Békúndí plays the tortoise shell, all are silent in the lodge.
 Only the Seseku responds to the tonal language of the Békúndí, even if others may understand the conversation.

 In the following videos, the Békúndí uses the nèwèn to evoke the ancestors, to alert them that the living members are thinking of them and sharing with them.
 The Békúndí calls on the spirits to enable the living to have prosperity, food, money, children and long life.

-— Mr. Ebot Dickson Arrey, from Ègbékàw, of Mgbè Èchòkó, Ègbékàw village, Mamfe, plays the nèwèn ‘turtle’ in the hall.
+— Mr. Ebot Dickson Arrey, from Ègbékàw, of Mgbè Èchòkó, Ègbékàw village, Mamfe, plays the nèwèn ‘tortoise’ in the hall.
 See video here!

-— 'Seseku' Takor Zacheus Besong, of Mgbè Èchòkó, plays the nèwèn ‘turtle’ in the hall.
+— 'Seseku' Takor Zacheus Besong, of Mgbè Èchòkó, plays the nèwèn ‘tortoise’ in the hall.
 See video here!
 See video here!

 (Profound thanks to Seseku Agbor Benson Besong of Mgbè Àfànghá, of Ègbékàw, the Secretary General of Mgbè Manyu, for sponsoring this event).

-The turtle is a universal symbol of the Mgbè society, extending to the historically related Abakuá society of Cuba, where Lydia Cabrera reported that,
+The tortoise is a universal symbol of the Mgbè society, extending to the historically related Abakuá society of Cuba, where turtles are used because they are more prevalent.
+The tortoise is a forest reptile, while the turtle dwells in the water.
+The tortoise has a life-span of 80-150 years, much longer than the turtle, making it a symbol of wisdom.
+In Cuba, Lydia Cabrera reported that,

 "many lodges display turtle shells during celebrations or sometimes have a live turtle in their Fambá [lodge hall] with the sign of Mokongo.
 These turtles wander around all the corners of the Fambá, going out to the patio and returning to the Foekue [inner sanctum].
 'They know what they are doing and fulfill their mission like a person.
 I left one in the Iriongo, and saw it go out to the patio, arrive to where the music was playing and then return to the Iriongo.
 That turtle is returned alive to the river as well as part of the offerings'."
 (Cabrera, La lengua sagrada, 1988: 86).